-For example, on the west side of the San Joaquin Valley are large tracts of land practically bare and worth but \$10 or \$15 per acre.
+For example, are large tracts of land practically bare and worth but \$10 to \$15 per acre.
 The annual rainfall is about five or six inches-making the land semi-arid.
 On this soil, without irrigation, is produced enough, with a few pounds of chopped straw, bran or other roughage, to keep four cows per acre all the year.
 This same land, when so situated that it can be irrigated and planted to alfalfa, keeps about one cow per acre annually and is now selling for \$200 per acre.
 In other words, Burbank improved spineless cactus will give \$15-an-acre land a greater earning power than alfalfa on \$200-an-acre land.